Rewind X

 Transparent Proofs

-Every reversal emits a tamper-evident on-chain proof trail, indexed by the Fragment NFT system.
+Every reversal emits a tamper-evident on-chain proof trail, indexed by the Rewind Proof NFT system.
 This creates a verifiable audit trail suitable for compliance requirements, dispute documentation, and forensic analysis.

 3. System Overview